 You Will Need

 - Crochet hook

 First of all, you need to make a base knot.
 To do this, make a slipknot, chain 2 and dc in the second chain from the hook.

 Now you can work your first Solomon’s knot, starting with the loop part.
 Use the hook to elongate the working loop that’s on the hook.
 You can make the loop whatever length you like – if you’re using a DK yarn, try pulling the loop until it’s about 2cm long.
-When you’re first learning Solomon’s knot, it’s a good idea to keep a tape measure or ruler with you to check the size of your loops, until you can make them consistently the same length by eye.
+When you’re first learning the Solomon’s knot crochet stitch, it’s a good idea to keep a tape measure or ruler with you to check the size of your loops, until you can make them consistently the same length by eye.
 Read on to secure the loop by working the knot part.